utopigstudio/octobercms-plugin-seo/README.md

 The Sitemap plugin shares the same events for registering item types as the [Pages plugin](http://octobercms.com/plugin/rainlab-pages).
 See the documentation provided by this plugin for more information.

-When resolving an item, via the `pages.menuitem.resolveItem` event handler, each item should return an extra key in the array called `mtime`.
+When resolving an item, via the `cms.pageLookup.resolveItem` event handler, each item should return an extra key in the array called `mtime`.
 This should be a Date object (see `Carbon\Carbon`) or a timestamp value compatible with PHP's `date()` function and represent the last time the link was modified.

 Each item should also append all alternate language (including the default language) urls in the array called `alternate_locale_urls`.